Self-guided Sightseeing Tour #1 in Chiba, Japan

 Show sight on map

-Chiba Prefectural Sports Center is a prefectural sports park located in Inage Ward, Chiba City, Chiba Prefecture, Japan.
+The Chiba Prefectural Sports Center is a prefectural city park (sports park) located in Inage-ku, Chiba City, Chiba Prefecture, Japan.
 There are plenty of sports facilities such as athletics and baseball fields.

 Wikipedia: 千葉県総合スポーツセンター (JA)